National Bank Act

-The National Banking Acts of 1863 and 1864 were two United States federal banking acts that established a system of national banks, and created the United States National Banking System.
-They encouraged development of a national currency backed by bank holdings of U.S. Treasury securities and established the Office of the Comptroller of the Currency as part of the United States Department of the Treasury and a system of nationally chartered banks.
+The National Banking Acts of 1863 and 1864 were two United States federal banking acts that established a system of national banks chartered at the federal level, and created the United States National Banking System.
+They encouraged development of a national fiat currency backed by bank holdings of U.S. Treasury securities and established the Office of the Comptroller of the Currency as part of the United States Department of the Treasury.
 The Act shaped today's national banking system and its support of a uniform U.S. banking policy.

 Background

 Antebellum Period

 At the end of the Second Bank of the United States in 1836, the control of banking regimes devolved mostly to the states.
 Different states adopted policies including a total ban on banking (as in Wisconsin), a single state-chartered bank (as in Indiana and Illinois), limited chartering of banks (as in Ohio), and free entry (as in New York).
-While the relative success of New York's "free banking" laws led a number of states to also adopt a free-entry banking regime, the system remained poorly integrated across state lines.
+While the relative success of New York's "free banking" laws led several states also to adopt a free-entry banking regime, the system remained poorly integrated across state lines.
 Though all banknotes were uniformly denominated in dollars, notes would often circulate at a steep discount in states beyond their issue.

-In the end, there were well-publicized frauds arising in states like Michigan, which had adopted free entry regimes but did not require redeemability of bank issues for specie.
+In the end, well-publicized frauds arose in states like Michigan, which had adopted free entry regimes but did not require the redeemability of bank issues for specie.
 The perception of dangerous "wildcat banking”, along with the poor integration of the U.S. banking system, led to increasing public support for a uniform national banking regime.

-The United States Government, on the other hand, still had limited taxation capabilities, and so had an interest in the seigniorage potential of a national bank.
-In 1846, the Polk Administration created a United States Treasury system that moved public funds from private banks to Treasury branches in order to fund the Mexican–American War.
-However, without a national currency, the revenue generated this way was limited.
+The United States government, on the other hand, still had limited taxation capabilities and so had an interest in the seigniorage potential of a national bank.
+In 1846, the Polk Administration created a United States Treasury system that moved public funds from private banks to Treasury branches to fund the Mexican–American War.
+However, the revenue generated this way was limited without a national currency.